 This course emphasizes students' technical communication skills for use in the workplace and other academic settings.
 Students employ various methods of analyzing and writing for different audiences and purposes.
 Students also use traditional and online resources for problem-solving, research, documentation, and editing.
-Prerequisite: ENGL& 101.
+Prerequisite: ENGL& 101 with a 1.0 or better.